 One food I especially started to love while doing so:

-One of the best things about this product is that it’s used like common grain (i.e. wheat, rye) though it is not actually a grain at all.
+One of the best things about this product is that it’s used like common grains (such as wheat and rye) though it is not actually a grain at all.

 The History of Inca Wheat